 One of the most significant advantages of updating a dynamic website is that it simplifies and speeds up maintenance.
 Multiple users will be able to access your database, allowing them to manage the site's content without affecting the structure or style.

-• Improved Functionality: Static pages can be interactive, but dynamic pages clearly outperform static pages in terms of functionality.
+Dynamic pages also provide for scalability, as you can easily handle thousands of pages.
+Even if you don't intend to build a large website from the start, a dynamic website allows you the flexibility to expand as needed. - Improved Functionality: Static pages can be interactive, but dynamic pages clearly outperform static pages in terms of functionality.
 Dynamic pages are only limited by the complexity of the logic and language required to create them, as well as the instructions required to provide content.

 In terms of functionality and user experience, Disney+ is only one example of a very huge, complex, and yet clever dynamic website.
-It can send massive volumes of content to users based on their location and login credentials, as well as provide watch recommendations based on previous viewing habits.
+It can send massive volumes of content to users based on their location and login credentials, as well as provide watch recommendations based on previous viewing habits. - A More Pleasant User Experience: A dynamic website offers content that is customised to the user's specific requirements.
+This could include showing information on the page based on their location or modifying material to match their interests, intent, or previous page activities.

 In any case, having the ability to modify what visitors see and engage with improves the user experience.
 This ability to personalize also increases the likelihood that consumers will return to your site or take further action, perhaps increasing conversion.